After6Services/mt-plugin-superassets-for-flickr/README.md

 ## Overview

-Flickr photos work just like other Movable Type assets and can be accessed via tags *Asset*, *Assets*, *EntryAssets* and *PageAssets*:
+Flickr photos work just like other Movable Type's assets and can be accessed via tags *Asset*, *Assets*, *EntryAssets* and *PageAssets*:

     <mt:EntryAssets>
     <mt:if tag="AssetType" eq="flickr_photo">